 (Jazz, Lyrical, Acro, Musical Theatre, Stage, Tap)

-Mary-Anne has been living, loving and breathing dance for over 20 years!
-She has been teaching, choreographing, and inspiring for over 12 years.
+Mary-Anne has been living, loving and breathing dance for over 25years!
+She has been teaching, choreographing, and inspiring for over 13 years.
 She has studied the art of Ballet, Jazz, Lyrical, Modern, Tap, Hiphop, Stage, Show, and Acro.

 She has many credits as a Dancer and has won numerous awards for her Choreography.
-Many of her students have gone onto professional careers, in both stage and television, competed Internationally, and some are now teachers and choreographers themselves.
+Many of her students have gone onto professional careers, in both stage and television, competed Internationally and on the World stage, and some are now teachers and choreographers themselves.

-Her passion and genuine love for dance and people is what makes her such an in demand, and beloved teacher.
+Her passion and genuine love for dance and people is what makes her such an in demand, and beloved teacher, choreographer and adjudicator.
 She believes everyone has "something" special to bring to dance.
 She loves helping people realize, find, and develop that strength.
 While at the same time always pushing her students out of their comfort zone, and encouraging them to improve their weakness, to become a well rounded dancer!

 Some of her credits include,

 * Adjudicator for Sizzle Dance Festival in Alberta, B.C.

 * Adjudicator for the Chiefs Dance Team.

 * Adjudicator for Miss Teenage Canada.

 * Lead dancer in the 2010 Olympic Ceremonies alongside Michael Buble!